sauerbraten/crudapi/README.md

 	storage.AddKind("myothertype")

 Make sure that these are URL-safe, since you will access them as an URL path.
-Now, create the actual API and pass it your storage:
+Now, create the actual API and pass it a path prefix and your storage:

-	api := crudapi.NewAPI(s)
+	api := crudapi.NewAPI("/api", s)

 This will create the following routes: